zhanglinqi/zhanglinqi.github.io/index.md

 ## About

-I am a 5th-year Ph.D. student in Economics at Boston College.
-My research interests are in applied econometrics and empirical industrial organization.
+I am a Ph.D. candidate in Economics at Boston College.
+My research interests are in applied econometrics, empirical industrial organization, and applied microeconomics.

+*I am on the 2023/2024 job market and available for interviews.*

 *Linqi Zhang*
 (Pronouns: she/her/hers)
 Department of Economics
 Boston College

+**Contact**
 Email: linqi.zhang[at]bc.edu
 Address: 140 Commonwealth Avenue, Chestnut Hill, MA 02467